aleighwood/sleepTimer/README.md

 [IFTTT Google Sheets Integration](https://ifttt.com/google_sheets)

-# Note on the PIR sensors
+# Hardware Note

+I used a Node-MCU with an ESP8266 chip, other dev boards are available.

 Two PIR sensors have been used, their values are AND-ed.
 This setup reduces erroneous PIR sensor triggering.